A Story From: Russia

 For Ages: 5 to 7yrs., 8 to 10yrs.

-Baba Yaga ~ Russian Folktale Story for Kids
+Baba Yaga ~ Russian Fairy Tale Stories for Kids.
+A Scary Story for Halloween.

-This is the folktale of the witch, Baba Yaga.
+This is the Russian Fairy Tale of the witch, Baba Yaga.
 It is brought to you by Stories to Grow by.
 Kid-Tested, Kid-Approved Short Stories with Positive Moral Messages.

 Once upon a time an old man, a widower, lived alone in a hut with his daughter Natasha.
 Very merry the two of them were together, and they used to smile at each other over a table piled with bread and jam, and play peek-a-boo, first this side of the samovar, and then that.
 Everything went well, until the old man took it into his head to marry again.